tarwn/lessthandot-hugo/blogs/content/posts/2010-12-29-review-of-my-2010-goals.md

 Play more computer games

-Now let&#8217;s see how I did
+Now let's see how I did

 ## Upgrade our servers to SQL Server 2008

 This was done and we are all on SQL Server 2008 now.
-No more replication, we can now use all the fancy T-SQL&#8230;.everyone is happy
+No more replication, we can now use all the fancy T-SQL….everyone is happy

 ## Read 2 books per month

-I didn&#8217;t quite make it but I also read parts of technical books, I decided not to include those since I didn&#8217;t finish those.
+I didn't quite make it but I also read parts of technical books, I decided not to include those since I didn't finish those.
 Here is the list of books that I did finish.

 **Stephen King**: [Just After Sunset][2]